longturn/freeciv21/docs/Coding/mapgen.rst

 world: :ref:`mapgen-random` (``RANDOM``), :ref:`mapgen-fractal` (``FRACTAL``),
 and :ref:`Fracture Map <mapgen-fracture>` (``FRACTURE``).
-This height map is then used to assign tiles to continents or seas, and to distribute terrains on the map.
+This height map is then used to assign tiles to continents or seas, and to distribute terrain on the map.
 The algorithm used for this is shared between the generators and is described in :ref:`mapgen-terrain-assignment`.

 .. _mapgen-random:

 Fully Random Height
 ^^^^^^^^^^^^^^^^^^^

+Entry point: ``make_random_hmap()``.

 This generator is extremely simple: it builds a completely random height map and smoothes it out.